ferd/erlang-history/README.markdown

 # erlang-history #

-erlang-history is a tiny pair of files that can be used to patch an Erlang-OTP system to add support for history in the Erlang shell.
+erlang-history is a tiny pair of files that can be used to patch an Erlang-OTP system to add support for history in the Erlang shell before Erlang/OTP-20.

 The history supported is the one available through up/down arrows on the keyboard.

+Since Erlang/OTP-20rc2, Shell history is supported out of the box (although initially disabled by default) through a port of this library to the Erlang/OTP code base.
+Enable the shell in these versions by setting the `shell_history` kernel environment variable to `enabled` (see [Configuration Options section](#configuration-options--features) of this readme to see how to do so).

 ## How to install ##